Tranquility/vache/README.md

 known bugs
 ----------

-* some documentation sets use unsupported schemas for their sqlite database
 * windows support is incomplete until we have an implementation of a replacement for the unix `find` command